logicallysynced/Chromatics/README.md

 A: The Device manager is only partially implemented as of 1.1.x.
 There will be bugs in using it which will be resolved in a future patch.

+**Q: I'm getting a CUE.NET cannot be found or similar error when I try and attach the plugin**

+A: This happens if you didn't unblock the .zip file before extracting it.
+Right-click the Chromatics.zip before extracting, click properties and unblock the program before extracting and attaching Chromatics.

 **Q: I have an idea for Chromatics.
 Will you implement it?**